Malaysia Fast Facts

 Malaysia is made up of two noncontiguous regions: West Malaysia on the Malay Peninsula, which consists of 11 states, and East Malaysia, on the island of Borneo, which consists of two states.

-The ruling political coalition, Barisan Nasional, has been in power for more than 50 years.
+The political coalition Barisan Nasional had been in power for more than 50 years, but was defeated by coalition of opposition parties led by a former leader, Mahathir bin Mohamad, in 2018.

 Opposition leader Anwar Ibrahim, has received media attention in connection with missing Malaysia Airlines Flight 370.
 Pilot Zaharie Ahmad Shah is a distant relative and Ibrahim supporter.